legonian/nodejs-website/README.md

 npm ci
 npm run dev
 ```
-Before runing the server Postgress database need to be created.
+Before runing the server Postgress database need to be created with script ``create_db.sql`` and ``./node_modules/connect-pg-simple/table.sql``.
 Credentials for database, captcha and coockies placed in environment variables.
 If ``NODE_ENV`` variable did not equal ``production`` when captcha is disabled.

-To test only frontend:
+To test only pages looks and not backend logic with database:
 ```
 npm run templates
 ```
-To access server type in browser:
+After running commands access server by typing in browser:
 ```
 http://localhost:3000
 ```
+Also working version could be found by this link: https://guarded-dusk-85683.herokuapp.com/.